Primary workflowChecklistIntermediateRead-only

 • target hostname

-• known-good client
+• known-good Windows client

-• expected DNS servers
+• expected internal DNS server

-• expected DHCP scope
+• expected suffix/search-list context

 Outputs